• Home

 • Praise for Good Behavior: The teacher will praise students for good behavior.

 • First Violation of Classroom Procedures: The teacher will place a YELLOW card on the student's desk as a warning.
+If behavior improves, the card may be removed.

 • Second Violation of Classroom Procedures: The teacher will place a RED card on the student's desk and the student will have to stay after class for a conference with the teacher.
+If behavior improves, the card may be removed.

 • Student Behavior Reflection Assignment: The teacher will assign the student a behavior reflection homework assignment due the next class day.
 The school office will be made aware of the behavior problem.